awsdocs/amazon-ecs-developer-guide/doc_source/platform-windows-fargate.md

 ## Platform version considerations<a name="platform-windows-version-considerations"></a>

-The following should be considered when specifying a platform version:
+Consider the following when specifying a platform version:
 + When specifying a platform version, you can use either a specific version number, for example `1.0.0`, or `LATEST`\.

   When the **LATEST** platform version is selected the `1.0.0` platform is used\.